 Designed bespoke diplomas and competence frameworks that have been benchmarked against IIP, CMI, NCFE and FE alternatives, taking the organisation from IIP retained to gold.

 Michelle will carry out the training and recruit and mentor volunteers on the youth training programme.
 She will also monitor course outcomes and ensure quality and all SAFE policies are adhered to.
-She will follow up each young person post-course to make sure that individual ambitions become a reality.
+She will follow up with each individual post-course to make sure that individual ambitions become a reality.
 She has been delivering courses with SAFE since January 2018 with excellent response and engagement from all ages.

 If you are interested in volunteering please follow the link below: